Aspen Transfer Scholarship

 A merit based scholarship providing tuition assistance and student services charges to allow qualified high school seniors to begin earning college credit toward their Bachelor of Science in Nursing degree while still in high school.
 All credits are completed under the predetermined Navigate to Nursing scholarship program curriculum.

-Ohio Future Nurses Grant
+Ohio Nightingale Grant

 A grant for new pre-licensure BSN students who would like to attend our Columbus campus.